d4r1us-drk/temcon/README.md

   ```

 ## License
-This program is free software and is distributed under the terms of the GNU General Public License (GPL) version 3.0 or later.
-For more details, please see the [GNU General Public License](http://www.gnu.org/licenses/).
+This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE)
+file for details.

 ## Version
 `temcon` version: 0.1